paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 An attack against an authentication protocol where the attacker either assumes the role of a claimant with a genuine verifier or actively alters the authentication channel.

 #### Online Guessing Attack
-An attack in which an attacker performs repeated logon trials by guessing possible values of the token authenticator.
+An attack in which an attacker performs repeated logon trials by guessing possible values of the authenticator output.

 #### Passive Attack
 An attack against an authentication protocol where the attacker intercepts data traveling along the network between the claimant and verifier, but does not alter the data (i.e., eavesdropping).